 Our Events Committee - Catherine Høgel (Chair), Victoria Robey OBE, Natasha Tsukanova, Elizabeth Meshkvicheva

 Ann Scott Associates, Belmond, Jamie and Julia Korner, Lady Solti

-Abbey Road Studios, Aston Martin, Andrew Barclay, Bar Boulud at Mandarin Oriental Hotel, Paul Beniston, Kristina Blaumane, David Buck, Charles Burns, Bvlgari Hotel London, Cartier, Desmond Cecil, Jackie Clare, Classic FM and Global Radio, D&D, Debrett’s, Edinburgh International Festival, Thomas Eisner, Emma O'Connell Garden Designs, English National Opera, Gavin Graham, Harrods, Huntsworth Wines, JTI, jumblebee, Kmossed, La Cave à Fromage, Kevin Lin, Lindt & Sprüngli, London Russian Ballet School, McLaren, The National Gallery, Andrew Neill, Gareth Newman, No Fifty Cheyne, Penhaligon's, Trevor Pickett, PJ Photography, Robey Warshaw LLP, Royal Academy of Arts, Royal Opera House, Sotheby's, The Shire, Stephen Einhorn, St Paul's and Yvonne Jackman, Caroline Tate, Andrew and Ro Tusa, Sue Thomas, Virgin Atlantic and Greg Walmsley
+Abbey Road Studios, Aston Martin, Andrew Barclay, Bar Boulud at Mandarin Oriental Hotel, Paul Beniston, Kristina Blaumane, David Buck, Charles Burns, Bvlgari Hotel London, Cartier, Desmond Cecil, Christie's, Jackie Clare, Classic FM and Global Radio, Debrett’s, Edinburgh International Festival, Thomas Eisner, Emma O'Connell Garden Designs, English National Opera, Gavin Graham, Harrods, Huntsworth Wines, JTI, jumblebee, Kmossed, La Cave à Fromage, Kevin Lin, Lindt & Sprüngli, London Russian Ballet School, McLaren, The National Gallery, Andrew Neill, Gareth Newman, No Fifty Cheyne, Penhaligon's, Trevor Pickett, PJ Photography, Robey Warshaw LLP, Royal Academy of Arts, Royal Opera House, Sotheby's, The Shire, Stephen Einhorn, St Paul's and Yvonne Jackman, Caroline Tate, Andrew and Ro Tusa, Sue Thomas, Virgin Atlantic and Greg Walmsley